modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 - But before I show you the final product, let's quickly talk about the firmware.

 # Assembly
+- Since, for now, the case is 3d printed, I decided to add some holes along the seam for some 5mm rods to hopefully  add a little bit of strength to the glue joint.
+- I couldn't really do that for the top of the case, but it's not structural, so some superglue should hold just fine.
+- I also added a dab of superglue to each of the gasket slots since the adhesive they come with isn't very strong.
+- For the standoffs that mount the PCB to the plate, it's incredibly hard to find 3mm long ones, so instead I ordered 6mm long nylon ones and cut them in half with a razor blade.
+- Then after placing the 3mm foam, I used a couple flathead M2 bolts to mount the plate and the PCB together.
 - I haven't had time to design a low-profile version of this case to work with the KS-33 switches, so for now the case is specific to MX profile switches.
 - However, I do tend to prefer a lower profile keyboard, so I did my best to bring the overall height of this build down, and I was able to get the front down to about 17mm and the back to about 28mm which with some wrist pads feels pretty good.
 - But I'm actually using this keyboard while I'm making this video and I can tell you, I'm really excited to build the low-profile version as well.
 I've got 4 more PCB's so I'll likely make a couple variations just to mess around with.